Paroxysmisch/genome-assembly/dissertation/main.typ

 The first step is identifying overlapping reads.
 Read $A$ overlaps with read $B$ if the suffix of $A$ matches the prefix of $B$ (shown in @fig:overlap).
 While the Needleman-Wunsch dynamic programming algorithm can be used to find overlaps through pairwise alignments of reads, its $cal(O)(n^2)$ (where $n$ is the nucleotide length of the longer read) complexity for each pair of reads makes it infeasible for genome assembly involving millions, or billions of read pairs.
 Moreover, most read pairs do not overlap, making exhaustive pairwise alignment highly inefficient.

-Instead, the BLAST algorithm is used, leveraging #kmers --- unique $k$-length substrings (example #kmers for a read are displayed in @fig:kmer) acting as seeds for identifying overlaps.
+Instead, the BLAST algorithm is used, leveraging $k$-mers---unique $k$-length substrings (example #kmers for a read are displayed in @fig:kmer) acting as seeds for identifying overlaps.
 The algorithm extracts all #kmers from the reads and locates positions where multiple reads share common #kmers.
 An approximate similarity score is computed depending on the multiplicity and location of matching #kmers.

 Next, read pairs (matches) falling under some threshold of similarity, say $95%$, are discarded.
 The full alignment need only be calculated for these remaining matching reads.
 The matches do not need to be identical, allowing tolerance for sequencing errors (and heterozygosity for diploid(/polyploid) organisms (like humans) where there may be two variants of an allele with one from each parent at polymorphic sites in the genome).